-To select a thesis committee, Once the student and thesis advisor have a proposed committee, the student should submit the list of names to BMS Staff for verification that the proposed committee meets UCSD guidelines.
-Once the names have been approved, the student and their thesis advisor should contact potential members directly to secure their participation.
-Once all members have agreed to serve, the student should inform the BMS Staff who will submit the thesis committee for approval by the Program Chair and the Dean of Graduate Education.
+To select a thesis committee, Once the student and thesis advisor have a proposed committee, the student should submit the list of names to Leanne Nordeman (Inordeman@health.ucsd.edu) for verification that the proposed committee meets UCSD guidelines.
+Once the names have been approved by BMS, the student and their thesis advisor should contact potential members directly to secure their participation.
+Once all members have agreed to serve, the student should inform Leanne who will submit the thesis committee for approval by the Program Chair and the Dean of Graduate Education.
 The official doctoral committee is then appointed by GEPA.